Product Identity··15 min read

 The Objection, Addressed Head-On

-The logic against serialisation in FMCG goes like this: serialisation was built for pharmaceuticals, where a single contaminated tablet creates life-or-death liability.
-Fast-moving consumer goods — food, beverage, beauty, personal care, household products — operate on thin margins and high volumes.
-Adding a unique identifier to every unit sounds like a pharmaceutical compliance burden dressed up as a supply chain idea.
+Why does the case against FMCG serialisation still circulate?
+The argument runs: serialisation was built for pharmaceuticals, where a contaminated tablet creates life-or-death liability.
+Fast-moving consumer goods run on thin margins and enormous volumes.
+Applying a unique identifier to every unit sounds like a pharmaceutical compliance burden dropped onto FMCG economics.

 Four FMCG Use Cases That Justify Serialisation